Have you seen one of

 5. Use Bright Colors

-tones down the intensity of many colored pencils a lot, I
+Since black paper tones down the intensity of many colored pencils a lot, I recommend using bright colors.

 Here’s a good video